Skip to content

 If you have ever been to one of Cara’s classes, you know that she wears many hats.
 She is the friend that pulls over when she sees you in the parking lot to see how your day is going.
 She is the mom that races to her son’s school because he forgot that Wednesday is violin lesson day.
 She is the spouse that picks up her husband’s favorite pot stickers from Trader Joes.
 Cara is also your fitness coach!

 After Cara’s son was born, she was looking to get back in shape.
 She had a laptop and ordered some workout DVDs.
 She jumped around to the routine in her living room and had no idea (at the time) she was planning her future.
 Strength takes time and that’s exactly what I Cara gave herself: the gift of patience.
 Working out is a mindset and hard work will pay off.
 You will become stronger and you will learn the importance of beauty of rest.
 Committing to fitness is understanding when to push and pull back.
 Cara knows this because she walks this talk every day.
-What was jumping around in my living room is now training for road and obstacle races, managing/teaching a Kids program at her son’s school and cheering on her friends and family as they find their fitness paths.
+What was once jumping around her living room is now training for road and obstacle races and cheering on her friends and family as they find their own fitness paths.
 Join Cara in a upcoming class – all you need to do is show up and together you will figure out the rest from there.

 DEB DUNCOMBE